sheadawson/silverstripe-timednotices/README.md

 #Silverstripe Timed Notices

-Allows ADMIN users to create and display notices to other CMS users for the duration of a specified time period.
+Allows CMS users to create and display notices to other CMS users for the duration of a specified time period.
+Notices can be made visible to any logged in users or only people from specified user groups.

 ##Example